AbbyRead/BTW-BetterWithoutWolves/README.md

 **Most importantly:** Wolves remain as valid entities in your save file.
 Uninstall the addon and they instantly return to their normal, questionable behavior.

-**Known Bug/Feature:** You can't place blocks where the wolves are, in the same way it would prevent you normally.
+**Known Bug/Feature:** You can't directly place blocks where the wolves are, in the same way it would prevent you normally.

 ---